 Ultrasound is an imaging tool that uses sound waves, above the level audible by humans (ultra, from the Latin, meaning beyond) to create images of what is happening inside the body.
 Echoes of the sound waves are recorded, and these show the size shape and consistency of various tissues.
 One of the most common and best-known uses for ultrasound is obtaining images of a fetus in vitro.

 Why select Dr. Yoon for minimally invasive tendon debridement?

 Debridement is a critical step in the wound healing process, whether the wound occurred on a court or field, or standing atop a ladder.
 Dr. Yoon, as Director of Regenerative Medicine at Cedars-Sinai Kerlan-Jobe Institute for the past 10 years and Team Physician for the LA Angels, is highly regarded in his field.
-He performs minimally invasive ultrasonic tendon debridement in Los Angeles to speed healing and restore comfort and motion.
+He performs minimally invasive ultrasonic tendon debridement to speed healing and restore comfort and motion.